Go to main content

 You can also see testimonials from employees who have subscribed to BIB'Action !

 Since 2003, Michelin has had a Michelin Shareholder Committee made up of individual and employee shareholders.
-This committee’s role is to contribute, through its discussions, to improved communication with individual and employee shareholders.
-Our 3 employee shareholder members share their experience with you.
+This committee's role is to contribute through its reflections to improving communication with individual and employee shareholders.
+Our employee shareholder members share their experience with you.

 Other ways to become a shareholder: